openharmony/docs/en/application-dev/reference/errorcodes/errorcode-geoLocationManager.md

 Stop calling the API for querying the country code.

-## 3301600 Geofence Operation Failure
+## 3301600 Geofence Operation Failed

-**Error Message**
+**Error Information**

 Failed to operate the geofence.

 **Description**

-This error code is reported when an operation (like adding, deleting, pausing, and resuming) fails to be performed on the geofence.
+This error code is reported if a geofence operation, for example, adding, deleting, pausing, or resuming a geofence, has failed.

 **Possible Causes**